bnprks/BPCells/index.md

 try this so far, with promising success.
 Email is the best way to get in touch for this (look in the `DESCRIPTION` file on github for contact info).
-Python developers welcome, though the full python package will likely not be available until mid-summer 2023.
+Python developers welcome, though the full python package will likely not be available until after summer 2023.

-AnnData maintainers: would love to talk about putting bitpacking compression in AnnData.
-The [benchmarks](https://bnprks.github.io/BPCells/articles/web-only/benchmarks.html#counts-matrices-rna-or-atac) look promising.